Texas vs. UConn Women's Basketball Predictions & Picks - December 3

 Texas Schedule Analysis

-- On November 23 against the Arizona State Sun Devils, who rank inside the top 100 (No. 96) in our computer rankings, the Longhorns claimed their signature win of the season, an 84-42 victory at a neutral site.
+- On November 23 against the Arizona State Sun Devils, who rank inside the top 100 (No. 96) in our computer rankings, the Longhorns registered their best win of the season, an 84-42 victory at a neutral site.

-- Texas has one win versus Quadrant 2 opponents, tied for the 21st-most in the nation.
+- Texas has one win against Quadrant 2 teams, tied for the 21st-most in Division 1.

-- The Longhorns have the most Quadrant 3 victories in the country (four).
+- The Longhorns have four wins over Quadrant 3 opponents, the most in Division 1.

 Get tickets for any college basketball game this season at Ticketmaster!